melissagraham-create/manage-vaccinations-in-schools-guidance/app/email-templates/consent-reminder-flu.md

 If you want your child to be vaccinated, you need to give consent by ==consent deadline==.

+> [!NOTE]
+> Do not reply to this email to tell us your decision.
+The link to the online consent form is below.

 If you’ve already responded to the consent request, you can ignore this message.

 ### About the children's flu vaccine